What is Tokenization in NLP? Here’s All You Need To Know

 And here’s the intriguing thing about tokenization – it’s not just about breaking down the text.
 Tokenization plays a significant role in dealing with text data.
 So in this article, we will explore the depths of tokenization in Natural Language Processing and how you can implement it in Python.
 Also, you will get to know about the what is tokenization and types of tokenization in NLP.

-In this article, you will understand what tokenization in NLP is, how tokenization NLP works, and the role of a tokenizer in processing text for natural language understanding.
+In this article, you will explore the concept of tokenization in NLP, uncovering what tokenization in NLP entails, how NLP tokenization works, and the role of a tokenizer in processing text.
+By the end, you’ll have a clear understanding of these fundamental concepts and their significance in natural language processing.

 Learning Objectives: